S2O: Static to Openable Enhancement for Articulated 3D Objects

 cond_graph

 Here we show openable part segmentation results, drawers are visualized in blue, doors in orange.
-We note that the task remains challenging for SOTA methods, especially on more realistic and challenging ACD shapes.
+We note that the task remains challenging, especially on more realistic and challenging ACD shapes.
 This is also attributed to missing interiors in ACD, while they are present in the training PM-Openable data.
-We find that point cloud based methods perform the best on average, with PointGroup with PointNeXt (PG+PX+FPN*) being the best performing method.
+We find that our FPNGroup outperforms the baselines, while adding a version of PM-Openable without interiors (PM-Openable-ext) to the training split improves the results further.

 Motion Prediction

-Here we show motion prediction results on PM-Openable and ACD datasets with our heuristic mobility predicitons.
-Quantitatively, we find that our heuristic outperforms OPDFormer provided the same segmentation.
+Here we show motion prediction results on PM-Openable and ACD datasets with our heuristic mobility and learned predicitons.
+Quantitatively, we find that our heuristic outperforms the learned method.
 Overall, mobility prediction results depend heavily on the segmetnation quality.
-On PM-openable, resutls are satisfactory as PG+PX+FPN* outputs good segmentation.
+On PM-openable, resutls are great with FPNGroup and our heuristic, due to the good segmentation quality and reasonable heuristic.
 On ACD, the segmetnation results make mobility prediction challenging.

 BibTeX